Marek Wasiluk

 Marek Wasiluk (born 3 June 1987) is a Polish football pundit, co-commentator, manager and former player who played as a centre-back.
-He was most recently in charge of Jagiellonia Białystok's under-19 team.
+He currently serves as the assistant coach of Ekstraklasa club Legia Warsaw.

 Career

 Wasiluk started his career with Jagiellonia Białystok.

 In June 2011, he was loaned to Śląsk Wrocław on a half-year deal.

 Having joined Chrobry Głogów in the summer of 2018, Wasiluk left the club on 27 August 2019.
 On 27 September 2019, he signed with Olimpia Zambrów.